 Now you know how noise-canceling headphones work.
 Let’s see if this technology actually improves headphones.

-Should I Buy Headphones With Noise-Canceling
+Should I Buy Headphones With Noise Canceling Function?

 Now, as you may know, anything higher than 90 decibels can damage your inner ear.
 So, listening to loud music isn’t much of an option.
 Some complain that noise-canceling may reduce sound quality but this complaint is unwarranted.